lynnpye/sl_triggers/src/sl_triggers_function_library.md

 **Description**

-Returns a string[] the keys applied to the target actor for the specified morph.
+Returns: string[]: a list of the keys applied to the target actor for the specified morph.

 **Parameters**

-    Form ref: target of function (e.g. $system.player)
+    Form: ref: target of function (e.g. $system.player)
-    string morphName: name of the morph you are working with
+    string: morphName: name of the morph you are working with